RedisLabs/redisraft/README.md

   seen (follower/candidate).
 * Process committed entries (deliver to Redis through a thread safe context)

+All received Raft commands are placed on a queue and handled by the Raft thread itself, using the blocking API and a thread safe context.

-## Persistence
+### Persistence

 Most implementations of Raft assume a disk based crash recovery model.
 This means that a crashed process can re-start, load its state (log and snapshots) from disk and resume.

+The raft module has a `persist` parameter which controls the persistence mode:
-While this module can support this model, it can also support a pure in-memory model where a crashed process is equivalent to total node failure (i.e. disk is lost as well).
-If a process is to be re-started, it should rejoin the cluster as a new node with a new node id.
+1. In non-persistent mode, a crashed process is equivalent to a total node failure (i.e. a raft node crashed and lost its disk).
+If this happens, the process needs to re-join the cluster with a new ID when it's back up and receive the full log (or snapshot).

-The usability of this in the real world is to be seen.

-Another point to explore is the relationship between Raft log persistence, snapshots and the Redis built-in persistence mechanisms (mainly AOF).
+2. In persistent mode, the Raft log is persisted to disk and can be read in case of a process crash.

-## Log Compaction
+### Log Compaction

 Raft defines a mechanism for compaction of logs by storing and exchanging snapshots.
 In the context of Redis, we can think about the Redis dataset as a